harikakondur/moodify/README.md

 # moodify
-Team 15-01: Moodify is a platform that connects users based on their spotify playlists.
+Team 15-01

 ## Description
+For Spotify users, who want new music suggestions .
+Moodify is a platform that connects users to other users with similar music tastes

 ## Contributers
 * Harika Kondur